 In addition to Holy, Final Fantasy I also included the Dia series of spells, initially translated as "Harm".
 Dia's power only affects undead creatures, but it causes heavy damage to them.
 Later games did away with Dia and instead implemented the rule that Revive Kills Zombie.

 Final Fantasy XI brings the Dia series of spells back, though the first Dia is the lowest level white magic available.
-Instead of straight-up Holy damage, it does light elemental damage over time.
+Instead of straight-up Holy damage, it does light elemental damage over time and lowers the target's defense.
 Still extra harmful to undead, but it damages everything else just fine.

 The early games had a cross necklace as an item.
 When picked up, it creates a bright flash of light that kills everything on-screen.